onflow/cadence-style-guide/project_development_tips.md

 - The owner should create a design document that lays out the intended high level design and architecture of the smart contract and some basic user stories, as well as any questions that still need to be answered about it.
     - Diagrams should be made where applicable describing state machines, user flows, etc
     - This document should be shared in an issue in the open source repo where the contracts or features are being developed.
-- If the owner has to move to another team, a new owner on the project’s team should be identified and ramped up immediately so that there is always an owner who is intimately involved with the project and is aware of all the details.
 - Keys for the contract and/or admin accounts should be stored in a secure key store such as google KMS or something similar, and the owner should have access to these along with the secondary owner and some other engineering manager.
 Keys should never be in any file in the public repo.
 - Project owners need to always keep [composability and extensibility](https://www.notion.so/Smart-Contract-Composability-be544f21a2e84596affad73952b21d56) in mind while designing, developing, and documenting their projects.
 - Cadence best practices need to be kept in mind: